JWWeatherman/bitcoin_security_threat_model/README.md

 Everyone running mining software is competing to be the first to find the next block.

-### an attacker could run mining software in order to prevent transactions from being confirmed.
+### An attacker could run mining software in order to prevent transactions from being confirmed.
 Because anyone is able to download and run the software that confirms transactions on the Bitcoin network it is possible for an attacker to mine blocks without including